martinbogo/pt-battery-diagnostics/README.md

 [ UPDATE ]

+Feb 28, 2019

+Average pack temperature register has been identified -- it's 149/0x95 and follows the same format as the other temp sensor data of 12 bits from MSB->LSB scaled from -256C to +256C

 Feb 27, 2019

 I had an "AHA!" moment today as I was working on decoding some other registers in the Segway battery pack.
 I got the algorithm for the checksum wrong, but only slightly so.